OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-	This tutorial has been tested on Android 9 (Pie)
+	This tutorial has been tested on Android 8.1, 9 and 10
 </div>
 </div>